brandonhorst/elliptical/doc/basics/language.md

-In elliptical, language is modeled as a tree of `Component`s.
+In elliptical, language is modeled as a tree of `Phrase`s.
 That may sound scary but it's really not.
 Take a look at this grammar:

 ```jsx